Offers of Admission

 We will begin offers of admission in January/February.

-If you are applying to any of the specialty programs listed above and are also planning to submit an English-language test score, please note that scores are due on or before the portfolio or supplementary application deadlines.
+If you apply to any of the specialty programs and plan to submit an English-language test score, please note that scores are due on or before the portfolio or supplementary application deadlines.

 Note: Most offers of admission are conditional.
 Once we receive your final grades, we will re-assess your application to ensure that it still meets the requirements for the program and that you have received the OSSD.
 If you have not met the conditions, we will withdraw the offer of admission.
 However, where it is possible, we will attempt to provide an alternate offer of admission.

-If you have been admitted to Carleton with an admission average of 80% or better, you will automatically be considered for 1 of our Entrance Scholarships.
+If you have been admitted to Carleton with an admission average of 80% or better, you will automatically be considered for one of our Entrance Scholarships.
 The admission average is calculated based on the high school grades submitted in support of the application, including any required prerequisite courses.
-For you to be eligible for an Entrance Scholarship, Admissions Services must receive the complete application for admission and all grades by June 15.
-Note:
+For you to be eligible for an Entrance Scholarship, Admissions Services must receive your complete application for admission and all grades by June 1.

 - If you were given a scholarship offer based on early grades, and your admission average is higher when we receive your midterm grades in May, you will have your scholarship adjusted upward, if applicable.